dougie181/mcrm-frontend/README.md

 The following libraries and packages are used in this project:

 - `@ckeditor/ckeditor5-react`: CKEditor 5 rich-text editor integration for React.
+[License Agreement](https://ckeditor.com/legal/ckeditor-oss-license/)
 - `@emotion/react`: Library for writing CSS styles with JavaScript.
 - `@emotion/styled`: Styled components for `@mui/material`.
 - `@mui/icons-material`: Material UI icons for React.